healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 *   High energy consumption
 *   Cord doesn’t fit storage

-The next contender to be in our toplist of the best electric kettles is the Cosori Original Electric Glass Kettle (GK172-CO) that we bought for $28.65 on Amazon.
-Our first impression of it was a large glass carafe, slightly rigid lid, and fast boiling time.
-We had some pretty high hopes for this one.
+We bought the Cosori Original Electric Glass Kettle (GK172-CO) for $27.99 on Amazon.
+It has a large glass carafe, slightly rigid lid, and we were most impressed with the fast boiling time.
+Read about other pros and cons, view original pics, and find out if this kettle lived up to our high hopes.

 On a side note, beside the black handle, glass carafe, and mesh filter version that we got, there’s a white-handle version as well.
 There’s also a stainless steel carafe model without a mesh filter.